anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter08.rst

    networking features such as such as BGPVPN interconnection :cite:p:`networkingbgpvpn` or
    Service Function Chaining :cite:p:`networkingsfc`)
--  tests are parameterised (e.g. shared vs non-shared live migration)
+-  tests are parameterised (e.g., shared vs non-shared live migration)
 -  blacklist mechanisms are available if needed

 It should be noted that the RefStack